-Baking at High Altitudes Since most recipes are created for sea level, success at high altitudes may require adjustments in time, temperature, or ingredients.
+Baking at High Altitudes Since most recipes are created for sea level, success at high altitudes may require time, temperature, or ingredients adjustments.
 If you are new to Wyoming, you may wonder why cookies crumble or cakes fall.
-Read More »
+At Read More »

 Is it Safe to Store Food on the Porch or in the Garage during the Winter?
 Many people store food outdoors in the wintertime.
 This article highlights some of the reasons that people may want to re-think that practice.
 Source: Penn State Extension Read More »